mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/data-feeds/Publishing Data.md

 To simplify the process of setting up a publisher, we provide an optional Docker base image and a Python SDK which can make it easier to get started.
 The process to integrate usually takes an hour to half a day.

-The initial publishing frequency for the oracle is every 3 minutes on Starknet Alpha-Goerli testnet, we expect to move to single-digit seconds as the network matures and value secured grows.
+The initial publishing frequency for the oracle is every 3 minutes on Starknet Sepolia testnet, we expect to move to single-digit seconds as the network matures and value secured grows.

 #### 3.1.
 Using the Pragma Python SDK